T-Bone Car Accident

 Side-impact collisions — also known as T-bone accidents — occur when the front of a vehicle collides with the side of another.
-T-bone accidents can cause significant damage to cars, and they often result in severe injuries to car drivers and their passengers.
+T-bone accidents can cause significant damage to cars, and they often result in severe injuries to car drivers and their passengers as there is very little buffer but the door.

 Injuries From T-Bone Car Accidents

 Occupants of the impacted car often suffer severe injuries from the side of their car being crushed into them, the vehicle rolling over, or subsequent collisions with other vehicles on the road.